This tutorial covers:

 into the root AppModule

 and specifying the connection options.
 These include the database details and the directory where the entity files will be stored.
-I will go into more detail about entity files in the next section.
+I will go into more detail about entity files in the next section of this tutorial.

 Configure the database connection